mikeflynn/thatmikeflynn.com-archive/projects.md

 <a name="2015"></a>
 ## 2015 [&#94;](#top)

+<a name="humanizeher"></a>
+### Humanize Her (for Comedy Hack Day LA 2015)

+I went down to LA for another Comedy Hack Day and [my team created "Huamize Her"](http://www.comedyhackday.org/demosmade/2015/8/27/humanize-her) which is an app that you can point at a woman to make her look like a man so you can focus on what she's saying.
+We made the finals, which was great, but the projector died on us for the big show, and that was not so great.

+The app started out that weekend as a web app, specifically an Android web app since iOS didn't include the camera APIs we needed in Safari, but I made it in to a native iOS app after I got back from LA...because...I have a sickness.
+Here's a demo of [the completed iOS version](https://www.youtube.com/watch?v=ekbgMfyBQqQ).
+Here's [the repo](https://github.com/mikeflynn/humanize-her-ios).

 <a name="alexa"></a>
 ### Amazon Alexa Skills - Various apps to add functionality to Amazon Echo